Mechanized infantry: World War II

 The Red Army began the war while still in the process of reorganizing its armored and mechanized formations, most of which were destroyed during the first months of the German Invasion of the Soviet Union.
 About a year later, the Soviets recreated division-sized mechanized infantry units, termed mechanized corps, usually with one tank brigade and three mechanized infantry brigades, with motorized supporting arms.
 They were generally used in the exploitation phase of offensives, as part of the prewar Soviet concept of deep operations.

 The Soviet Army also created several cavalry mechanized groups in which tanks, mechanized infantry and horsed cavalry were mixed.
 They were also used in the exploitation and pursuit phases of offensives.
 Red Army mechanized infantry were generally carried on tanks or trucks, with only a few dedicated lend-lease half-track APCs.

 The New Zealand Army ultimately fielded a division of a roughly similar composition to a Soviet mechanized corps, which fought in the Italian Campaign, but it had little scope for mobile operations until near the end of the war.

 The Romanian Army fielded a mixed assortment of vehicles.
 These amounted to 126 French-designed Renault UE Chenillettes which were licence-built locally, 34 captured and refurbished Soviet armored tractors, 27 German-made armored half-tracks of the Sd.Kfz.
 250 and Sd.Kfz.
 251 types, over 200 Czechoslovak Tatra, Praga and Skoda trucks (the Tatra trucks were a model which was specifically built for the Romanian Army) as well as 300 German Horch 901 4x4 field cars.
 Sd.Kfz.
 8 and Sd.Kfz.
 9 half-tracks were also acquired, as well as nine vehicles of the Sd.Kfz.
 10 type and 100 RSO/01 fully tracked tractors.
 The Romanians also produced five prototypes of an indigenous artillery tractor.

 Cold War

+On July 9, 1945, Decree of the State Defence Committee No. GKO-9488ss, "On the Resupply of Armored and Mechanized Forces of the Red Army" was issued.
+It ordered the creation of mechanised divisions from many rifle divisions, included in the Armored and Mechanised Troops.
+In some cases, cavalry divisions and airborne divisions also became mechanised divisions The Soviet motorised rifle troops officially appeared in accordance with the Directive of the Minister of Defense of the USSR No. org. / 3/62540 of February 27, 1957.
+This directive ordered part of the mechanized divisions and all rifle units and formations reorganized into 'motorised rifle' in the period 1957 to 1964.
+Creation of the motorised rifle troops was facilitated by large-scale mechanisation of the whole Soviet Ground Forces.

+This became possible due to the increase in the production of armored personnel carriers, self-propelled guns and so on.
+For example, in the period before the formation and in the initial period of the formation of the motorized rifle troops: